Yeshterca/Yeshterca.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Title of the first post
+title: title of the first post
 ---

 body of text